-Design a strength training program that will improve your health and help you reach your fitness goals.
-The process isn't difficult, but there are a few things to keep in mind to ensure your workout is both safe and challenging.
+Design a strength-training program to improve your health and help you reach your fitness goals.
+The process isn't complicated, but there are a few things to keep in mind to ensure your workout is both safe and challenging.

 Types of Programs